nemo0622/pokeemerald_base/README.md

     - Pokémon such as Dialga, Palkia, Giratina, and Arceus cannot follow you
 - Some of the overworld sprites need to be remade (Sawk and Throh, for example, look ROUGH)

-CREDITS:
-- RHH Team and aarant on Github (linked above) for many included features
-- Generation 5 Overworld Sprites: [Pokegirl4ever](https://www.deviantart.com/pokegirl4ever/art/Completed-pokemon-Unova-overworlds-212553542) on DeviantArt

 FUTURE PLANS:
 - More Follower Pokémon
 - Improved follower sprites for a few (Archeops please oh my god)
 - More minor changes/additions to improve this as a base

+CREDITS:
+- RHH Team for the pokeemerald Expansion project
+- aarant on Github for the base following Pokémon, lighting, and key item wheel code
+- Generation 5 Overworld Sprites:
+    - Most compiled by [Pokegirl4ever](https://www.deviantart.com/pokegirl4ever/art/Completed-pokemon-Unova-overworlds-212553542) on DeviantArt
+    - Emolga by [Wolfang62](https://www.deviantart.com/wolfang62/art/Emolga-Sprite-Overworld-833896154) on DeviantArt